On Dummett's Pragmatist Justification Procedure: Abstract

 \section{Abstract}

-I show that propositional intuitionistic logic is complete with respect to a corrected version of Dummett's pragmatist justification procedure.
+I show that propositional intuitionistic logic is complete with respect to an adaptation of Dummett's pragmatist justification procedure.
 In particular, given a pragmatist justification of an argument, I show how to obtain a natural deduction derivation of the conclusion of the argument from, at most, the same assumptions.